jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 Consequently, as of writing this thesis, #gl_("swith", pl:true) should be operated with Type IV tanks.
 However, once enough progress is made with Type V tanks, safe utilization of the potential benefits can be expected, and Type IV can be switched to Type V for #gl_("swith", pl:true).
 //
 // ------------------------------ to sum table ------------------------------ //
-Finally, a comprehensive overview of the tank types with material information as well as maximum bearable pressure is provided in @tab_0.
+Finally, @tab_0 provides a comprehensive overview of the tank types, including material information and maximum bearable pressure.
+Similar, though less detailed, information on maximum bearable pressure values for the tank types can be found in other sources, including @Wang2021b, @Jella2024, @Rivard2019, and @khzouz2020hydrogen
 /* -------------------------------------------------------------------------- */